Icefrosh72/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of /etc/passwd
+Write a script that counts the number of directories and sub-directories in the current directory.